hngx-org/Jaguars-food-backend/README.md

 ## Collaborators
 ### NOTE
-- The team lead is allowed to push commits directly to the `master` branch.
+- Only The team lead is allowed to push commits directly to the `master` branch.

 - Branch off  `master` branch using the below naming convention naming: